ga4gh/vrs/docs/source/terms_and_model.rst

    * - state
      - :ref:`SequenceExpression` | :ref:`SequenceState`
      - 1..1
-     - A description of the sequence change or expression
+     - An expression of the sequence state

 **Implementation Guidance**